-On Private Banking perimeter, SG Group decided to provide a specific adjustment to consider the specific risk on the offshore credit portfolio to Russian clients (out of sanctioned or restricted PEP counterparties).
-This overlay impacted stage 1 as the Private banking exposures have a very good level of collateralization.
+In 2023, on Private Banking perimeter, SG Group decided to maintain the specific adjustment on the offshore credit portfolio to Russian clients (out of sanctioned or restricted PEP counterparties).

-The total specific adjustments amount to EUR 109 million as at December 31, 2022.
+The total specific adjustments amount to EUR 27 million as at December 31, 2023, down 75% (EUR - 82 million) compared with December 31,2022 following sales and restructuring of Russian deals.